 Note: The implementation of Banner provides easy to us tools for faculty.
-Due to this new system change, some information contained below will be accessed through Banner by clicking on the faculty tab within the Mg Solano area of the College Web site.
-If you have any questions, places contact the Office of
+Due to this new system change, some information contained below will be accessed through Banner by clicking on the faculty tab within the M4 Solano area of the College Web site.
+If you have any questions, please contact the Office of Admissions & Records.